66 important questions and answers - Bandera County Courier

 Beyond the filter properties, the masks are indirectly considered to be extremely effective protection because they prevent the wearer from having possibly contaminated hands Touch nose and mouth.
 According to expert opinion, if you also avoid looking into your eyes, the risk of a smear infection drops to almost zero.
 Critics, on the other hand, warn that the masks may psychologically suggest an excessive feeling of protection and lead the wearer to neglect other important hygiene rules or to keep away.

-A 2019 published study of the “Journal of the American Medical Association” comes to the conclusion that normal oral Nose masks, when used by medical personnel, are as effective as the respirators that were actually considered to be significantly more effective so far (see question 23).
+A 2019 published study of the “Journal of the American Medical Association” comes to the conclusion that normal mouth and nose Masks, if they are used by medical personnel, are as effective as the respirators that were actually considered to be significantly more effective so far (see question 23).

 21. How long can I wear a protective mask, can I wash it if necessary?